 Wave Organ

 Sitting on a jetty near Crissy Field, the Wave Organ is essentially a musical instrument that is played by the waves of the bay.
-This is one of the most unusual hidden gems in San Francisco.
+This is one of the most unusual hidden San Francisco gems.
 Built in 1986 in collaboration with the Exploratorium, the Wave Organ is an acoustic sculpture that amplifies the sound of the waves in the ocean.

 The jetty that the Wave Organ sits on is constructed with granite and marble taken from a demolished cemetery, and the instrument itself is built from 20 PVC and concrete pipes that extend into the water at different lengths.